Opalinium/nocturna-docs/terms.md

 ### 15.1 Informal Resolution

-Before pursuing formal legal action, you agree to contact us to attempt to resolve the dispute informally.
+All disputes, claims, or concerns arising from your use of the Bot should be raised informally through our support server (https://discord.gg/VjbkYtDxZf).
+You agree to contact us through our support server before pursuing any other course of action, and to make a good-faith effort to resolve the matter there.

 ### 15.2 Governing Law

 These Terms shall be governed by and construed in accordance with the laws of Canada, without regard to its conflict of law provisions.

-### 15.3 Arbitration

-Any disputes not resolved informally shall be resolved through binding arbitration in accordance with the rules of the Canadian jurisdiction where the service operator resides.

 ## 16. Severability